alvarobartt/pyrtfolio/README.md

 ## Installation

-In order to get this package working you will need to install [**investpy_portfolio**](https://pypi.org/project/investpy_portfolio/) using  pip on the terminal by typing:
+In order to get this package working you will need to install **investpy_portfolio** via pip by typing the following command in the terminal:

 ``$ pip install investpy_portfolio==0.1``